sidharth3/dl-cnn-covid/README.md

 The saved model path = model_2021_03_21-07_34_47_AM.pt

 Files:
-- Item `model.py` - file with the neural net architecture class obect for binary and multi-class classifiers
+- `model.py` - file with the neural net architecture class obect for binary and multi-class classifiers
-- Item  `train_multiclass.py` - file with the train, test, validate functions for the multi-class classifier
+- `train_multiclass.py` - file with the train, test, validate functions for the multi-class classifier
-- Item  `train_binary.py` - file with the the train, test, validate functions for the binary classifier
+- `train_binary.py` - file with the the train, test, validate functions for the binary classifier
-- Item  `plots.py` - file with the relevant functions for plotting functions
+- `plots.py` - file with the relevant functions for plotting functions
-- Item  `lung_data_loader_with_transform.py` - the data loader object is defined here
+- `lung_data_loader_with_transform.py` - the data loader object is defined here